 Signal Name Pin Number Definition and Notes Unit Ready 7 When asserted, this signal means: 1) The BlueWave 200 is operating without faults 2) The bulb is ready NOTE: It does not necessarily indicate that the shutter on the unit can be opened.
-Use the two signals Unit Ready and Lightquide Status to UV Bulb Lit 8 Opened.
-Use the two signals of it Ready and Lightguide status to determine when the shutter is ready to be opened.
-When asserted, this signal means the unit is attempting to ignite the bulb, or the bulb is warming up, or the bulb is ready for use.
+Use the two signals Unit Ready and Lightguide Status to determine when the shutter is ready to be opened.
+UV Bulb Lit 8 When asserted, this signal means the unit is attempting to ignite the bulb, or the bulb is warming up, or the bulb is ready for use.
 Shutter Fault Detected 9 When asserted, this signal means a fault has been detected with the shutter mechanism, and the BlueWave 200 cannot operate normally.
 Temperature Fault Detected 10 When asserted, this signal means the unit is too hot or too cold, or cannot read its temperature sensor.
 The BlueWave 200 cannot operate normally.
 1,950 Hour Warning 11 When asserted the bulb has been operating for 1,950 hours or more, and a replacement will be needed soon.
 The BlueWave 200 can operate normally in this condition but will shut itself off when the bulb has 2,000 hours of operation.
 NOTE: Use this signal to display a maintenance warning so the bulb can be replaced at a convenient time without interrupting production.
-2,000 Hour Shut Off 12 When asserted, the bulb has been operating for more than 2,000 hours, and the bulb has been turned-off by the BlueWave 200 .
+2,000 Hour Shut Off 12 When asserted, the bulb has been operating for more than 2,000 hours, and the bulb has been turned-off by the BlueWave 200.
 The BlueWave 200 cannot continue to operate normally.
-NOTE: Unit ready will become un-asserted when 2,000 hour shut off is asserted.
-Unit Power 13 When asserted, this signal means:1) The switch on the back panel is in the on position, and2) The unit is plugged into an AC power source Lightguide Status 14 When asserted, the lightguide is seated within the lightguide housing.
+NOTE: Unit ready will become un-asserted when 2,000 hour shut off is Unit Power 13 asserted.
+When asserted, this signal means: 1) The switch on the back panel is in the on position, and 2) The unit is plugged into an AC power source Lightguide Status 14 When asserted, the lightguide is seated within the lightguide housing.
 Shutter Open 15 When asserted, the shutter is open.